o3de/o3de.org/content/docs/user-guide/features/components/reference/shape/sphere-shape.md

 date: 2021-03-05
 ---

+{{< preview-migrated >}}

 The **Sphere Shape** component creates a transparent sphere.
 The dimensions of the sphere can be edited with the **Radius** property.
 The Sphere Shape component is not a mesh, but rather a helper geometry that can be used to define volumes for area lights, shape gradients, audio, vegetation, PhysX, and any application that can utilize the Shape EBus.
-For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/intro.md).
+For more information on using Shape components, see [Shape components](/docs/user-guide/features/components/reference/shape/_index.md).

 ## Provider ##